-The first politician that we know of to use an Indigenous language in any Australian Parliament was Neil Bell in 1981.
-In his maiden speech1 in the NT Legislative Assembly, Bell spoke in Pitjantjatjara, promising to represent his electorate well and to fight for the land rights of Aboriginal people.
+The first politician that we know of to use an Indigenous language in any Australian Parliament was Neil Bell.
+In 1981 in his maiden speech in the NT Legislative Assembly, Bell spoke in Pitjantjatjara, promising to represent his electorate well and to fight for the land rights of Aboriginal people.
+1

 Trish Crossin was the first senator to use an Australian language in a parliamentary speech.
-In 1998 Crossin spoke in Gumatj in her maiden speech, thanking Yolngu people for the opportunity to live on Yolngu land and promising to represent them.
+In her maiden speech in 1998, Crossin spoke in Gumatj, thanking Yolngu people for the opportunity to live on Yolngu land and promising to represent them.
 Crossin also thanked Yolngu people in Gumatj in her farewell speech in June 2013.

-As far as we can determine, Aden Ridgeway was the first Aboriginal person to use an Australian language in any Australian Parliament.
-In 1999, he introduced himself to the Senate as a Gumbaynggirr man in his language before talking about the importance of achieving reconciliation and how to do it.
-Many thanks to Andrew Gray for this information.
+As far as we can determine Aden Ridgeway was the first Aboriginal person to use an Australian language in any Australian Parliament.
+In 1999, he introduced himself to the Senate as a Gumbaynggirr man in his language before talking about the importance of achieving reconciliation and how to do it.2

 Alison Anderson was the first Aboriginal person to use an Australian language in the NT Legislative Assembly.
 In September 2008 Anderson spoke in the Western Desert language in her first speech as NT Minister for Natural Resources, Environment and Heritage.
 The speech was a moving encouragement for young people to listen to the old people.

 This was shortly followed by the first use of an Australian language in the House of Representatives by Rob Oakeshott in October 2008.
-This was only three words of Dhanggati, but in June 2013 Oakeshott gave the first full speech in an Indigenous language given in an Australian Parliament.
+It comprised of only three words of Dhanggati, but in June 2013 Oakeshott gave the first full speech in an Indigenous language given in an Australian Parliament.
 The speech was written with assistance from AIATSIS linguist Amanda Lissarrague.